mdalmaruf/mdalmaruf.github.io/_pages/cv.md

 * **QA Consultants Research Project**\
   This project focuses on the software testing and quality assurance solutions in the Automotive Industry.
 The hardware components are tested incorporating Controller Area Network (CAN bus).

+* **Greenwood Mushroom Farm Web Application**\
+  Designed and implemented for the management systems of Greenwood Mushroom farm.
+The web application handles different sales orders and real-time data monitoring.

+* **Flight Schedule Provider and Online Booking System**\
+  A flight Schedule Provider which consumes API of different GDS flight provider API.
+It provides booking and searching opportunities for rental cars and hotels also and consumes various car and hotel information provider API.
+  Language: Ruby on Rails, Database: PostgreSQL, API: SOAP, REST

 ## Development Skills